Yanan-Wang-cs/ClonedPerson/pipeline/README.md

 3. If there are some clothes in step2 failed to download, delete the corresponding lines in "5characters/Resources/model.csv".
 The data format in model.csv: "folderName, clothType, pointsPosition, image corresponding point, UV map corresponding point, 50×50 block maximum mapping area, Pants area in full body suit"
 4. Put images and the label file in "5characters/Source/" as the example shows.
 5. Download the model [checkpoint.pth.tar](https://drive.google.com/file/d/1YH9k_xLRCfPv5EQcyLQWBE6xuUytk0Wa/view?usp=sharing) and put it into the folder "5characters/"
-6. run the command: "sh demo.sh"
+6. run the command: "cd 5characters && sh demo.sh & cd .."
 7. You could add accessories and clothes by downloading from the [community](http://www.makehumancommunity.org/content/user_contributed_assets.html).

 ### Export 3D characters